cemreefe/MarkdownBlogger-Test/source/blog/i-hate-password-managers.md

 ## Wouldn't people be able to infer all your passwords from a single password?

 ![image](https://github.com/user-attachments/assets/2c64d3bd-afa8-4ccf-913d-6b3411c99af6)
+<small>People can see patterns where they are not, and may not see them where they are.</small>

 No, genius.
 They would not.
 First of all hacking doesn't really work like that anymore, we're not in 2005.
 Nobody "hacks your password".
 They get you to change it by pretending they are police officers who think you're a terrorist.
 But even if someone were to get a hold of your password for facebook, `12.koom?4`, do you think they would go "hold on a second!!!!
 12 is exactly 5 more than the number of letters in facebook!
 If this has a `!` in it, surely a website with a vowel at the end of their name would have a `?`"?
 No.